 In general, we love travelling by train in France and don’t think you should worry too much.
 To summarize takeaways from this article:

-- The probability of French strikes affecting your travel is lower than most people think.
+- The probability of French strikes affecting your travel is much lower than most people think.

-- A good travel insurance can cover you in case of train strikes (but note that many policies don’t).
+- Certain types of good travel insurance cover your expenses for travel plan changes in the case of train strikes (but note that many policies don’t).

 So in short, please don’t let the possibility of train strikes prevent you from trying out the joys of the French train system.
-There is lots of gorgeous scenery, fast rides, and options for cheap tickets.
+There is lots of gorgeous scenery, fast rides, and as we note elsewhere, options for cheap French train tickets.

 - Will SNCF workers strike in 2019, and what French trains will be affected?

 - How can you avoid or prepare for eventual travel problems from train strikes?

 - Why do French railway workers strike so much?

 - Does travel insurance cover lost hotel bookings and other expenses due to strikes?